 She smiles, and we pick up our glasses to clink them together in a toast.

 We leave the restaurant around four.
 As the time to get up and totter to the exit was approaching, I was surprised that the humidity hadn’t yet broken into rain.
-The breeze is uncomfortably cool, and imagine than much more for Alazne’s bare, shaven legs.
+The breeze is uncomfortably cool, and imagine that much more for Alazne’s bare, shaven legs.
 I also need to make an effort to keep my back straight, because I have gotten pleasantly drunk.
-My Alazne holds on to my arm as if she fears getting lost.
+Alazne holds on to my arm as if she fears getting lost.

 “Alright, baby, let’s go home,” I say.